-Lynn is a therapist in Kennewick specializing in helping children recover from abuse, neglect and other forms of trauma.
-Although Lynn treats children, youth and adults with many mental health, trauma and relational issues, the main focus of his practice is working with families who adopt children from difficult places.
-Some common issues he treats in children include:
+Lynn is a therapist specializing in helping children recover from abuse, neglect and other forms of trauma.
+Although Lynn treats children and youth with many mental health, trauma and relational issues, the main focus of his practice is working with families who adopt children from difficult places.

 Lynn also recognizes when other interventions or medical providers would be more appropriate than counseling and works closely with medical doctors, physical therapists, occupational therapists, and others.